 What Is Medicare Supplement Plan G?

-Medicare Supplement (Medigap) Plan G has the best coverage for new Medicare enrollees.
+Medicare Supplement Plan G is the best overall Medigap plan for most people.

-Medicare Supplement Plan G is the most popular Medigap plan because it pays for almost all of the costs you're responsible for with Original Medicare (Parts A and B).
+It has the best coverage for new Medicare enrollees.
+Plan F has slightly better coverage, but it's usually a worse deal overall because of its high average rates.
+Medicare Supplement Plan G is also the most popular Medigap plan because it pays for almost all of the costs you're responsible for with Original Medicare (Parts A and B).

 What is Medicare Supplement Plan G?

-Medicare Supplement Plan G has the best coverage for people new to Medicare.
+Medicare Supplement Plan G has the best coverage at the best price among Medigap plans.

 There are 10 Medicare Supplement plans.
-Each plan is represented by a letter.
-Plan G is the most popular plan overall, and Medigap Plan F is the second most popular plan type.
+Each plan has a letter.
+Plan G is the most popular plan overall, Medigap Plan F is the second most popular plan type and Plan N is third.
+These plans offer better coverage than the seven other types.

 Most popular Medigap plans

-To buy Medicare Plan G, you have to have Original Medicare, which refers to Medicare Part A and Medicare Part B.
+To buy Medicare Plan G, you need to already have Original Medicare, which refers to Medicare Part A (hospital stays) and Medicare Part B (doctor visits).

 What does Medicare Plan G cover?